-My anniversary is in a few days and I wanted to make something to display a few of the items from that wonderful day.
+Our anniversary is in a few days and I wanted to make something to display a few of the items from that wonderful day.
 A shadow box frame was the perfect solution for my needs since the items are 3 dimensional.

-I wanted to display the wonderful poem hubby wrote for me on our wedding day, one of the flowers, a piece of the ribbon from my bouquet, a picture, the date and place.
+I wanted to display the wonderful poem hubby wrote for me on our wedding day, one of the flowers, a piece of the ribbon from my bouquet, a picture, the date, and place.

 Items needed for this project: